Publications & Presentations

 IEEE IC3I 2023

-Emotion-Based Mental Health Classifier
+Emotion-Based Mental Health Classifier for Engineering Students

 mental health sentiment analysis emotion classification